quii/learn-go-with-tests/structs/readme.md

 Table based tests can be a great item in your toolbox but be sure that you have a need for the extra noise in the tests.
 If you wish to test various implementations of an interface, or if the data being passed in to a function has lots of different requirements that need testing then they are a great fit.

-Let's demonstrate all this by adding another shape and testing it; a cube.
+Let's demonstrate all this by adding another shape and testing it; a triangle.

 ## Write the test first

 Adding a new test for our new shape is very easy.
-Just add `{Cube{10}, 600}` to our list.
+Just add `{Triangle{12, 6}, 36.0},` to our list.

 ```go
 func TestArea(t *testing.T) {